EvanHerman/WP-SVG-Icons-WordPress-Plugin/readme.txt

 * Original Release - July 20th, 2013

 == Upgrade Notice ==

+= 3.1.8.4 - March 10th, 2015 =
+* Fixed issue with icons not being selectable.
+* Adjusted the limit check for the custom icons.

+= 3.1.8.3 - September 17th, 2015 =
+* Tweaks to latest update - removed 'Nice Try...' error message

+= 3.1.8.2 - September 14th, 2015 =
+* Important Security Updates

+= 3.1.8.1 - July 21st, 2015 =
+* Update link to the pro/upgrade site

+= 3.1.8 - May 5th, 2015 =
+* Hide 10 icon notice for users not using 10 or more icons
+* Update tested to 4.2.1
+* Repair custom icon pack upload issue
+* Add multi-site error checking

+= 3.1.7 - April 23rd, 2015 =
+* Ensure WordPress v4.2 compatibility

 = 3.1.6 - April 9th, 2015 =
 * Free version is now limited to 10 custom icons.
 Pro version allows for unlimited number of icons. ( Any sites using more than 10 icons prior to this update will continue to work )